- UCAS Code

 Assessment is 100% coursework, tailor-made to refect your musical interests.

 Our graduates are freelance musicians, composers, business owners, teachers and community music leaders.
 They have worked with Elvis Costello, Madonna, Mark Ronson, and the Philharmonia Orchestra, amongst many others.
 Typical careers include:

 - Work as a session musician or ensemble work

-- Extended involvement with arts organisations
+- Extended involvement with arts organisations or community music leader

 - Career in music journalism

 Falmouth's Student Mentor Scheme matches new starters with a second year student, to help you settle in and find your feet.
 Our student mentors are now on Facebook.
 To chat to a mentor about the course, living in Cornwall or what to expect at Falmouth, check out the Music courses group.
 You'll need to join the group before you can post.